gpradel-crypto/peba2/README.md

 The PEBA2 protocol is a privacy-preserving authentication protocol based on biometrics and homomorphic encryption (HE).
 PEBA2 is [Apache licensed](https://github.com/lab-incert/peba-seal/blob/main/LICENSE) and has been developed by Gaëtan Pradel, member of the R&D Department of [INCERT](https://www.incert.lu/), based in Luxembourg and PhD Candidate at the Information Security Group in Royal Holloway, University of London under the supervision of [Prof. Chris Mitchell](https://www.chrismitchell.net/).

-In PEBA2, the HE scheme used is CKKS [1] as implemented by Microsoft in their open-source library Microsoft SEAL [2].
+In PEBA2, the HE schemes used are CKKS [1] and BFV [5,6] as implemented by Microsoft in their open-source library Microsoft SEAL [2].

+Current version: 1.1

 ## Dependencies